| | | | Netmagis 2.2.x installation |

 not route mail to server.example.com).
 Thus, you have

-$ .../sbin/mkmroute -v -w internal If everything is ok, you can use the sample .../share/examples/netmagis/crontab.mroute to install the
+to specify: $ .../sbin/mkmroute -v -w internal If everything is ok, you can use the sample .../share/examples/netmagis/crontab.mroute to install the

 periodic file generation.
 FreeBSD users: if you install this crontab in the global /etc/crontab, please provide a user name just before the